 There is no one-size-fits-all answer to this question, as each student’s situation is unique.
 However, if a student scores an average of 126 or higher on the CAT (Gifted) or 120+ on the Non-verbal battery, they may be considered Talented.
 These students often show their abilities through creative or physical talents.

-See also What are alcoholics personality traits?
+See also What are kinky traits?

 CAT-Q scores are often used to measure social anxiety, and are generally thought to be correlated with lower well-being.
 However, a new study suggests that this may not be the case for all people.
 Autistics who scored high on measures of social anxiety actually tended to have higher well-being, while neurotypicals who scored high on these measures tended to have lower well-being.
 The study’s authors suggest that this may be due to differences in how autistic and neurotypical people process social information.